jdlms/calorie-tracker/readme.md

 # 🍞 Calorie Tracker

-This is a small personal calorie tracker.
+A small personal calorie tracker.

 You send a message to a Telegram bot with what you ate.
 The app sends that text to an LLM, gets back an estimated nutrition breakdown, stores it in BoltDB, and shows it in a simple web UI.